stephanieyenyu/Juvaly_Project/README.md

 brands.
 Any conclusion drawn from the summary is therefore attributable either to the analysis or to the snapshot difference, and this repository cannot separate them.

-**Instrumentation.** Labelling accuracy was checked once, on sentiment only, against a set that is not committed.
+**Instrumentation.** Sentiment labelling accuracy was checked against a committed validation set and did not clear this project's own 80% bar (64–67%, see Evaluation).
+It was also checked against a replacement model, not the one that produced the committed data, because the original was decommissioned mid-project.
 Pain points and highlights — the two columns the client actually asked for — were never checked against a human standard at all.

 **External validity.** Six brands from one category on one platform in one language.
 The codebook names cosmetics-specific categories and cannot be applied elsewhere without rewriting.